1AhmedGalal/1AhmedGalal/README.md

 # Hey What's up?

-My name is **Ahmed Galal** and I'm a **Junior Fullstack .NET Developer**, passionate about coding and interested in competitive programming.
+My name is **Ahmed Galal** and I'm a **Junior Full-stack .NET Developer**, passionate about coding and interested in competitive programming.

 ## Connect with me